johnillo/mywebsite-v2/content/posts/updated-my-website.md

 #### Nuxt.js

 [Nuxt.js](https://nuxtjs.org/) is a framework that supports static site generation from Vue source codes.
-I was studying Vue recently, and I find easier to use than React, although I can't say yet which one is better for larger projects.
+I was studying Vue recently, and I find it easier to use than React, although I can't say yet which one is better for larger projects.

 By using components, Vue allows code reuse to reduce the lines of code that I need to write and maintain.
 This helped me apply a consistent style and layout across the site and quickly swap elements depending on the page requirements.